 Sync eBay orders into QuickBooks: How to set up the QuickBooks eBay integration via Synder

-With Synder, you can synchronize e-commerce data from multiple systems in your accounting platform and perform a one-click reconciliation.
-It takes all the transaction info from your eBay or other payment platform and transfers it to QuickBooks Online.
+With Synder, you can synchronize ecommerce data from multiple systems in your accounting platform and perform a one-click reconciliation.
+It takes all the transaction info from your eBay or payment system connected to it and transfers it to QuickBooks Online.
 As a result, you can expect an easy account reconciliation without a need for manual entries.
 Let’s learn more about how it works.

 The software creates a Sales Receipt+Expense(s) for a sales transaction from an eBay listing.
 It also creates expenses/deposits/refunds/transfers – for any other type of transaction (adjustment, payout, dispute, etc.).